redrails/old-blog/_posts/2017-12-19-charting-the-rise-of-song-collaborations-with-scrapy-and-pandas.md

 </div>

 Finally, we'll opt to write the spider output to a json file called `uk_charts.json`.
+Scrapy accepts [numerous file formats](https://doc.scrapy.org/en/latest/topics/feed-exports.html) (including CSV), but I went with JSON as it's easier to append to this file type, which may be useful if your spider unexpectedly terminates.
 We're now ready to launch `ukChartSpider`.
 Note that the process for the US Billboard chart is very similar.
-That code can be found in the accompanying Jupyter notebook.
+That code can be found in the [accompanying Jupyter notebook](https://github.com/dashee87/blogScripts/blob/master/Jupyter/2017-12-19-charting-the-rise-of-song-collaborations-with-scrapy-and-pandas.ipynb).

 ```python